 Exporting to a PDF File (Report Builder and SSRS)

-The PDF rendering extension renders a report to files that can be opened in Adobe Acrobat and other third-party PDF viewers that support PDF 1.3.
+The PDF rendering extension renders paginated reports to files that can be opened in Adobe Acrobat and other third-party PDF viewers that support PDF 1.3.
 Although PDF 1.3 is compatible with Adobe Acrobat 4.0 and later versions, Reporting Services supports Adobe Acrobat 6 or later.
 The rendering extension does not require Adobe software to render the report.
 However, PDF viewers such as Adobe Acrobat are required to view or print a report in PDF format.

 The PDF rendering extension supports ANSI characters and can translate Unicode characters from Japanese, Korean, Traditional Chinese, Simplified Chinese, Cyrillic, Hebrew, and Arabic with certain limitations.
-For more information about the limitations, see Exporting Reports (Report Builder and SSRS).
+For more information about the limitations, see Export Reports (Report Builder and SSRS).

 The PDF renderer is a physical page renderer and, therefore, has pagination behavior that differs from other renderers such as HTML and Excel.
 This topic provides PDF renderer-specific information and describes exceptions to the rules.